ZECHEESELORD/TiDB/README.md

 2. Copy the token in your computer's clipboard (Choose your app -> Settings -> Bot -> Build a Bot -> Copy Token)

-3. https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link has a very good explaination on how to do this.
+3. https://discordjs.guide/preparations/adding-your-bot-to-servers.html#creating-and-using-your-invite-link has a very good explanation on how to do this.

 4. Clone the git repository -> Either cloning the repo in github or in VSCode or other editors.